Having dinner with some of the Aikido guys before a seminar tomorrow. Multiple black belt tests tomorrow.

 So the first step in becoming a sheepdog is to simply decide to become one.
 Don’t take this decision lightly.
 There are heavy moral, physical, emotional, and psychological costs that come with it.
 When you decide to become a sheepdog, you’re also deciding to live a life of service to your fellow man, to run to danger when others flee, and to stand up for right despite the cost.
 Are you ready to accept those responsibilities and risks, and the consequences that come with them?

 ~ Brett McKay

 Disclosure: I do NOT think of myself as a “sheepdog”.

-I think the whole “sheep versus sheepdog” mentality discuss is much more useful as it speaks to enlightening the sheep.
+I think the whole “sheep versus sheepdog” mentality discussion is much more useful in so far as it speaks to enlightening the sheep.
 Are you a victim going somewhere to happen? …or are you a mentally strong, open minded (in the sense of being flexible to your environment) human being?
 Are you seeking and buying things? …or are you seeking happiness?

 Relaxation alone—even a specialized form of it—is not aikidō, however.
 If this internal power is a foundational skill—one largely abandoned today—the techniques of aikidō are its delivery system.
 Even with remarkable power, without a delivery system, one is no more able to fight than a power lifter is able to win in a boxing ring, just because he can bench press six hundred pounds.

 Aikidoka: We talk a lot about Tohei Sensei, but how much time have you spent actually reading about him?

 The thing is, the DNA of dogs and wolves are over 99 percent similar. … So while they do have physical differences, …what’s there to stop a dog from attacking the same herd it is supposed to guard?
 It’s breeding and training.
 In the human counterpart, it’s attitude, ethos and goals.
 Predators and protectors are totally different kinds of people, although they share many different traits.
 The sharing of traits, however, is the danger zone for protectors.